Odeon Dee Why

 The auditorium was built behind a shopfront lobby and showed good planning with unobstructed sightlines, a wide proscenium, an orchestra pit and dressing rooms for live shows.
 Four years later the theatre was sold to H.R.
 Miller of the Sydney Leagues Club.

-Various people were brought in to run the Cinema before it was sold to the Casmi Theatre group in 1943 and finally to Acme Theatres who renamed it as a member of their Odeon chain and operated it from 1949 to 1959.
+Various people were brought in to run the Cinema before it was sold to the Casmi Theatre group in 1943 and finally to Acme Theatres, a subsidiary of Greater Union, who renamed it as a member of their Odeon chain and operated it from 1949 to 1959.
 The 1920’s style facade was converted to a plain flat style with modest signage.
 Following closure the theatre was used an a temporary church, an electrical store, a pool hall and a supermarket.

 The auditorium was demolished and the St. George Building Society remodeled the former shopfront/lobby area as a bank and offices.